 12: begin to prepare another dosa same way.

-13: serve masala dosa hot with coconut chutney. these dosas are very filling. so make as much as you can have.
+Serve Mumbai mysore masala dosa hot with coconut chutney and sambar.
+These dosas are very filling.
+So make as much as you can have.

 - 2 cups dosa batter

-- 1 and ½ cup potato sabzi for the dosa
+- 1.5 cup potato sabzi for the dosa

-- 1 and ½ cup chopped or grated mix vegetables (onions, tomatoes, green bell pepper, carrots, beetroot, cabbage)
+- 1.5 cup chopped or grated mix vegetables - onions. tomatoes, green bell pepper (capsicum), carrots, beetroot, cabbage

 - pav bhaji masala as required